-Names of major companies Reasons for non-application of the equity method THK BRAZIL INDUSTRIA E COMERCIO LTDA.
-All of the Company's non-consolidated subsidiaries and affiliated companies that are not subject to the application of the equity method, and their profit/loss for the term (amount corresponding to the stake) and profit surplus (amount corresponding to the stake) do not have any material impact on the consolidated financial statements or any importance in the overall group's perspectives.
+Names of major companies THK BRAZIL INDUSTRIA E COMERCIO LTDA.
+Reasons for non-application All of the Company's non-consolidated subsidiaries of the equity method and affiliated companies that are not subject to the application of the equity method, and their profit/loss for the term (amount corresponding to the stake) and profit surplus (amount corresponding to the stake) do not have any material impact on the consolidated financial statements or any importance in the overall group's perspectives.